kvarak/dnd/docs/_Classes/alchemist.md

 When you select this field of study at 2nd level, you gain 2 skill points to spend on Arcana.

 ### Spellcasting
-Also at 2nd level, you gain the ability to cast spells.
+You gain the ability to cast spells.

 #### Cantrips
 You learn two cantrips of your choice from the wizard spell list.
 You learn another wizard cantrip at 10th level.